 Age unknown: 0%

 A Graduate Report is prepared annually by the Office for Career Development that provides post-graduation information for King’s College graduates who have transitioned from college upon completion of their baccalaureate degree.
-Report data are collected approximately six months after graduation, and includes graduate and professional programs attended, employment status, and employers.
+Report data is collected approximately six months after graduation, and includes graduate and professional programs attended, employment status, and employers.

 Contact the Office of Institutional Research (212-659-7209) or the Office of the Registrar (212-659-0736) with questions.

 The King’s College is committed to creating and maintaining a safe environment on campus and in student housing.
 To that end, the College conducts regular reviews of all safety policies and procedures, and collects information on all reported crimes and fires.
 The following report informs our community of the policies, emergency response procedures, and crime and fire statistics from the past three years.
 This report conforms to the requirements outlined by the Jeanne Cleary Act of 1998.
-If you have any questions about this report or any of its content contact the Dean of Students, David Leedy (email@example.com) or the Director of Student Life, Nick Swedick (firstname.lastname@example.org).
+If you have any questions about this report or any of its content contact the Dean of Students, David Leedy (firstname.lastname@example.org) or the Assistant Dean of Students, Nick Swedick (email@example.com).

 The Student Right-to-Know Act was enacted into federal law in 1990.
 The law requires institutions that receive Title IV HEA student financial aid to collect, report and/or disclose graduation rates for full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.